 Growing up in New Hampshire, I saw my fair share of the wilderness from a young age.
 That said, most of my hiking or camping trips prior to my 20s involved a lot of gear…a LOT of it.
-So, the idea of going ultralight was not really on my radar until I met a friend.
+So, the idea of going ultralight backpacking gear was not really on my radar until I met a friend.

 If you’ve not yet joined the ultralight tribe, I feel you – it can seem like a bold, expensive, or even pretentious transition.
 But, I’m here to tell you that it’s worth it…and there’s nothing wrong with boldness, it’s not all that expensive, and there’s a pretentious crowd in every activity.

 Hell, you might even become a weight-weenie yourself.

 Many backpackers carry around 50 pounds for a week-long trip.
 With a pack like that, a hiking or camping adventure can be ruined by exhaustion, injury or little time to enjoy the pleasures of the outdoors: swimming, fishing, and exploring beautiful canyons, cliffs, rivers, waterfalls.
 With ultralight backpacking these inconveniences can be avoided.

 When it comes down to the core of it, the real questions is “why not go ultralight?”